internet-of-plants/blog/_drafts/2015-26-01-setup-raspi-and-sticks.md

         cd cfgtool-1.00 &&
         ./configure &&
         make
+{: .wide }

-When the build finished, we create a new directory for the compiled binary (`mkdir ../cfgtool-bin`), and copy the relevant files there by entering
+After the build finishes, we create a new directory for the compiled binary (`mkdir ../cfgtool-bin`), and copy the relevant files there by entering

     cp cfgtool ../cfgtool-bin/ &&
         cp cftool.conf ../cfgtool-bin/